How to Switch HVAC Software Without Losing Your Mind: A Step-by-Step Migration Guide (2026)

 The Universal Migration Checklist

-Before exporting anything, understand what you have and what is worth keeping.
-Pull reports from your current platform covering: total customer count, jobs completed in the last 24 months, open estimates, active recurring service agreements, and all integration connections (QuickBooks, payment processor, review platform, etc.).
-This audit surfaces data quality issues, duplicate customers, closed jobs still marked open, integrations you forgot were running, before they become import problems.
+- Audit your current data (2–3 days).
+Pull reports: customer count, jobs in the last 24 months, open estimates, active service agreements, and all integrations.
+This surfaces data quality issues before they become import problems.

 The Price Book Problem

-- Partial migration plus manual rebuild (3–7 days): Migrate your top 50–100 services by volume from the last 12 months and build the rest as they come up in the field.
-For shops with bloated pricebooks containing hundreds of rarely-used items, this delivers a cleaner pricebook than migrating the full legacy catalog.
+- Partial migration (3–7 days): Migrate your top 50–100 services by volume, build the rest as they come up.
+Produces a cleaner result than migrating a bloated catalog.

-Whatever approach you choose, do not block go-live on pricebook completion.
-A pricebook with your 50 most common services is sufficient to run dispatch and invoicing.
-Build out the full catalog over the first 60 days of live operations rather than delaying the migration.
+Do not block go-live on price book completion.
+Your 50 most common services are enough to run dispatch and invoicing.
+Build the full catalog over the first 60 days.

 What You Will Lose (and What You Will Not)